-At the initial HBU enrollment, each student receives an ID card with student's student number (H#).
-Replacement ID cards may be obtained from the Library for a nominal charge.
-The student ID card is used in a variety of ways, including, but not limited to 1) library resource checkout, 2) dining services (meal plan or declining balance), 3) University Bookstore book buy-back, 4) services at the Student Health Clinic, 5) attendance at Convocation and other Community Life and Worship Events, 6) Wellness Center access, 7) Lake House resident access, and 8) admission to HBU regular season home athletic events.
+At the initial HBU enrollment, each student receives an ID card with the student's Huskynet number (H#).
+If lost, a replacement ID card will cost \$10.
+The student ID card is used in a variety of ways, including, but not limited to 1) library resource checkout, 2) dining services (meal plan or declining balance), 3) University Bookstore book buy-back, 4) services at the Student Health Clinic, 5) attendance at Convocation and other Community Life and Worship Events, 6) Bradshaw Fitness Center access, 7) Lake House resident access, and 8) admission to HBU regular season home athletic events.
 Upon request, students must furnish satisfactory identification to University staff, faculty members, administrative officials, and/or police officers.
 The Student ID card is the official means of identification and should be carried at all times when on campus.
 Falsification or misuse of this card is considered a violation of University policy.